White supremacy in U.S. school curriculum

-White supremacy in U.S. school curriculum is a theory which argues that white supremacist assumptions, messages, and practices have existed in school curricula in the United States up to the present day, and explores the historical context for how this came to pass.
+White supremacy in the U.S. school curriculum is the inclusion and perpetuation of narratives in educational materials that elevate and normalize white perspectives while often marginalizing or misrepresenting the experiences and contributions of non-white groups.

+Throughout American history, this has manifested in the way topics like the Civil War and Reconstruction are taught, emphasizing reconciliation between the North and South and downplaying the significance of slavery and the role of African Americans in these events.
+Such perspectives have contributed to a skewed historical understanding that aligns with the narratives of white supremacy, as seen in the promotion of the “Lost Cause” ideology, which romanticizes the Confederacy and overlooks the realities of racial oppression.
+These narratives are reflected in history textbooks and classroom teachings, which have historically omitted critical discussions about slavery and the fight for racial justice, thereby shaping the nation's collective memory to favor white-centric views.

-According to Ladson-Billings and Tate, white supremacy, or the belief that white people are a superior race, has pervasive, widespread influence in United States society.
-In U.S. school curricula, authors Carter G. Woodson, Ellen Swartz, and others have described the manifestation of unequal race relations through the overrepresentation of the values, views, histories, and accomplishments associated with Western Europeans and white Americans and the underrepresentation of the practices, histories, and accomplishments of non-white racial groups.
+In U.S. school curricula, unequal race relations often manifest through the overrepresentation of the values, views, histories, and accomplishments associated with Western Europeans and white Americans and the underrepresentation of the practices, histories, and accomplishments of non-white racial groups.

-Some scholars argue that curricula in the 19th and into the 21st centuries have represented non-White peoples in negative, simplified, or damaging ways.
+Some scholars argue that curricula in the 19th and into the 21st centuries have represented non-white peoples in negative, simplified, or damaging ways.
 Scholars have produced research arguing that these processes have occurred in a wide range of academic subjects, including mathematics, science, history, and literature, as well as in a variety of educational settings, from primary school to higher education.